 These ideas long predate the eighteenth century, of course–this edition of Aristotle’s Masterpiece was the twenty-sixth printing, but some of the ideas it contains, like the theory above of one of the causes of birth defects, were centuries old already.
 (The two lower images are illustrations of “monstrous births” from Aristotle’s Masterpiece, pages 95 and 92 respectively.)
 Why do I get the feeling that private insurance companies are more about “Just Punishment” for having bodies, especially women’s bodies, and not about health care?
 Single-payer universal health care would be a significant step toward gender equality.

-7 Responses to “Another reason to back single-payer UHC: gender equality”
+0 thoughts on “Another reason to back single-payer UHC: gender equality”

 Yes, I was incredibly annoyed when my employer explained that our insurance rates went through the roof due to the young women they had added to the staff because we *could* become pregnant and are of “child bearing age”.
 I’m easily the healthiest person on my staff and go to the doctor once a year for the yearly exam.
 My partner however didn’t cause his employer’s insurance premiums to go up although it is likely that if we did have children they would go under his plan…

 Further, when I was a student and paying for an individual health plan (to the tune of $120 per month) not only was my birth control not covered, my plan also didn’t cover pregnancy.
 WTF sense does that make?
 It frankly wasn’t worth the money to me.

 Wow, that’s no *recent* Times article; it’s on the still unread front page of my paper today.
 This blog’s so fast the analysis is available before the text is read!